Presented by NYCEDC, Blackstone LaunchPad, Company Ventures, Tech:NYC, and The City University of New York (CUNY)

 Program Overview

-Through the NYC Startup Internship Program, CUNY students receive paid work opportunities that are relevant to their fields of study and career goals, such as within software engineering, sales and business development, research and marketing, project management, and customer support.
-CUNY students also receive professional development, mentorship, and networking experiences throughout this program.
+Through the NYC Startup Internship Program, CUNY and other NYC students receive paid work opportunities in roles such as software engineering, data science, social media and marketing, UX/UI, operations, and more.
+Students also receive professional development, mentorship, and networking experiences throughout the program.

-Participating startups host students for approximately eight (8) weeks and can extend the internship or hire students for contract, part-time, or full-time work at the conclusion of the program.
-Startups are often venture-backed and represent a variety of industries and fields, such as enterprise software, health tech, education and training, sustainability, and fintech.
+After interns complete a paid, pre-internship training week that provides a primer on the tech and startup world, participating NYC startups host students for nine weeks and can extend the internship or hire students for contract, part-time, or full-time work at the conclusion of the program.
+Startups are often venture-backed and represent a variety of industries and fields, such as enterprise software, healthtech, education and training, sustainability, and fintech.
+Beginning in 2025, more than half of host startups are solving real-world challenges either with AI and/or within the green economy.

 01